Lismore: 02 6621 2481

 Key Protections Under the Fair Work Act

-The Fair Work Act’s general protections provisions aim to:
+The Fair Work Act’s general protections provisions specifically aim to:

 • Protect workplace rights